silpagollapudi/nyansa-interview-app/README.md

 ### Getting Started

-To get you started you can simply clone the interview-app-devmgr repository and install the dependencies:
+To get you started you can simply clone the nyansa-interview-app repository and install the dependencies.
+I decided to create this app using the ReactJS library.

 #### Prerequisites